jon-jacky/Piety/piety/README.md

 The **piety** directory contains the Piety operating system code: the scheduler, console, shell, and some utilities.

+Piety runs in a single Python interpeter session.
+All Piety software, including both operating system and applications, executes in this session.
+The session might run on a host operating system or on a bare machine (with the minimum of hardware support in C or assembler).
+There are only a few platform-dependent modules.
+Most modules developed for Piety on a host operating system should also work on a bare machine.

 ### Scheduler ###

 The core of the Piety operating system is the scheduler module *piety*.